TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - You are given a number x.
 - You must return:
-- If x is a perfect square â†’ its exact square root
+- If x is a perfect square → its exact square root
-- Otherwise â†’ floor(âˆšx)
+- Otherwise → floor(√x)
 - You must not use the built-in sqrt() function.
 - Time complexity must be O(log N), which hints binary search.
 ---

 ## 2. Constraints

-- 1 â‰¤ x â‰¤ 10^7
+- 1 ≤ x ≤ 10^7
 - Input is a single integer
 - Output must be an integer (floor value)
 ---

 ## 3. Edge Cases

-- x = 1 â†’ answer = 1
+- x = 1 → answer = 1
-- Very small values: x = 2, 3 â†’ answer = 1
+- Very small values: x = 2, 3 → answer = 1
 - Large inputs up to 10^7
-- Perfect squares: 4, 9, 16, 25 â†’ return exact root
+- Perfect squares: 4, 9, 16, 25 → return exact root
-- Overflow of mid * mid â†’ use long to prevent overflow
+- Overflow of mid * mid → use long to prevent overflow
 ---

 ## 4. Examples